 - 9. Publications & Archives Committee oversees printed and web publications of the Yearly Meeting.
 The committee sends Yearly Meeting materials to a Quaker archive and encourages Meetings to do the same. - a.
 Composition: Four members, one to be named each year and an additional member to be named as needed.
 The Bulletin editor serves on the committee ex officio. - b.
-Responsibilities: - (1) Supervise the Bulletin editor, consulting with him/her about the publication and distribution of the LEYM Bulletin. - (2) Select each year, from within or beyond the committee, an Annual Records editor, and supervise that editor, consulting with him/her about the publication and distribution of the Annual Records. - (3) Edits minutes from Representative Meeting and Annual Sessions for consistency of language and format for the Annual Records and the website; similarly, edits minutes from Executive Committee meetings for the website. - (4) Help provide materials for the Annual Records, especially summaries of the plenary address and the workshops presented at Annual Meeting. - (5) On an annual basis, reviews Lake Erie Yearly Meeting Policies and Procedures, advises the presiding clerk of inconsistencies that may have arisen as procedures are changed, and ensures that the latest version is posted on the website.
+Responsibilities: - (1) Supervise the Bulletin editor, consulting with him/her about the publication and distribution of the LEYM Bulletin. - (2) Select each year, from within or beyond the committee, an Annual Records editor, and supervise that editor, consulting with him/her about the publication and distribution of the Annual Records. - (3) Edit minutes from Representative Meeting and Annual Sessions for consistency of language and format for the Annual Records and the website; similarly, edits minutes from Executive Committee meetings for the website. - (4) Help provide materials for the Annual Records, especially summaries of the plenary address and the workshops presented at Annual Meeting. - (5) On an annual basis, review Lake Erie Yearly Meeting Policies and Procedures, advise the presiding clerk of inconsistencies that may have arisen as procedures are changed, and ensure that the latest version is posted on the website. - (6) Oversee the publication and distribution of any other print publications of the Yearly Meeting.

 III.
 C. 9. b.
-(6)
+(7)

-- (6) Oversee the publication and distribution of any other print publications of the Yearly Meeting. - (7) Submit LEYM records to the Friends Historical Library, Swarthmore College.
+(7) Submit LEYM records to the Friends Historical Library, Swarthmore College.
 Items to be submitted include the Annual Records, LEYM Bulletin, and other print publications of the Yearly Meeting.